Tate-W/Advent-of-Code/README.md

 There should be (if I get around to it) a README in each year's folder with the used language and thoughts from each puzzle just as a little idea of what the puzzle is about.

 ## AI
 I did use generative AI, such as ChatGPT, at some points of this process as a tool to help with specific issues I was having with the puzzles.
+I will try to mention it in the yearly READMEs by day but I may forget.
 I personally think this is the way it should be used for now, but hey maybe in the future I won't have a job.
 ***C’est la Vie***